kibshh/Devops-Embedded-C-Station/README.md

 ## Next Steps

-1. Build the Docker image
+1. Run `./scripts/run_dev_env.sh` to start the development environment
-2. Create your first embedded project using `create_project.sh`
+2. Create your first embedded project using `./scripts/create_project.sh`
 3. Push your project to GitHub
 4. GitHub Actions will automatically build on push/PR
-5. Customize the workflow as needed for your project